donutkre/donutkre/README.md

 ###  Glad to see you here!
 - ⚡ Working on something amazing.
 - 🌱 I'm currently studying at 42KL.
-- 🪐 Exploring Cloud ☁️ while facilitating the world with User Experience with my Design Thinking Skills and Enthusiast about ML.
+- 🪐 Exploring Cloud ☁️ while facilitating the world with User Experience
 - 🎓 Pursuing a Bachelor's degree in Computer Science
-- 🌱 Learning Deep Reinforcement Learning;
 - 🤔 My interests are with Natural Language Processing/Understanding, Computer vision, Cloud, Reinforcement Learning, etc..
 - 💬 Ask me about anything, I am happy to help;
 - 💪 Future Goals: Learn more technologies - Never stop creating new ideas.